Dr Paul Clayton’s Health Newsletter Autumn 2015

 To gain the original Inuit’s relative freedom from degenerative disease, fish oil alone is not enough.

-But if you combine it with polyphenols and/or virgin olive oil containing oil-soluble polyphenols (thus combining the best of the Inuit and the Mediterranean diets), chronic inflammation is effectively stopped in its tracks.
+But if you combine omega 3 with polyphenols and/or virgin olive oil containing oil-soluble polyphenols (thus combining the best of the Inuit and the Mediterranean diets), chronic inflammation is effectively stopped in its tracks.

-I have personally seen this in over 400 cases, and the combination will shortly face the ultimate test of a randomized and prospective clinical trial of its own.
+I have personally seen this in over 400 cases in the UK, and the combination will shortly face the ultimate test of a randomized and prospective clinical trial of its own.

 Allard JP, Kurian R, et al. Lipid peroxidation during n-3 fatty acid and vitamin E supplementation in humans.
 Lipids.
 1997 May;32(5):535-41.